Griffith John: Biography

 Mrs John suffered from ill health.
 In 1870, she and her husband left China for a rare visit to Britain; but in 1873 she died in Singapore during the return voyage.
 In 1874, John met and married Mrs Jenkins, a missionary's widow.
 In 1885, his second wife died.

 In 1890, he became a founding member of the Permanent Committee for the Promotion of Anti-Opium Societies.
-Fellow committee members were prominent missionaries John Glasgow Kerr MD, American Presbyterian Mission in Canton; BC Atterbury MD, American Presbyterian Mission in Peking, Archdeacon Arthur Evans Moule, Church Missionary Society in Shanghai, Henry Whitney MD, American Board of Commissioners for foreign Missions in Foochow, the Rev Samuel Clarke, China Inland Mission in Kweiyang and the Rev Arthur Gostick Shorrock, English Baptist Mission in Taiyuan.
+Fellow committee members were prominent missionaries John Glasgow Kerr MD, American Presbyterian Mission in Canton; BC Atterbury MD, American Presbyterian Mission in Beijing, Archdeacon Arthur Evans Moule, Church Missionary Society in Shanghai, Henry Whitney MD, American Board of Commissioners for foreign Missions in Fuzhou, the Rev Samuel Clarke, China Inland Mission in Guiyang and the Rev Arthur Gostick Shorrock, English Baptist Mission in Taiyuan.
 They resolved to continue their opposition to the opium traffic, urging Christians in China to arouse public opinion against it.
 The desire of the missionaries that their ideas be carried out caused them to form "continuation committees" that were assigned tasks to assure that action would be taken on whatever matters had been approved by the conferences.

-John published a New Testament in 1885, using Wen-li literary Chinese.
+John published a New Testament in 1885, using Classical Chinese.
 He would in 1889 publish a second New Testament translation, this time using Mandarin Chinese.
 He would continue translating other portions of the Old Testament into Mandarin Chinese, such as Psalms and Proverbs by 1890.

 In 1889 he was elected chairman of the Congregational Union of England and Wales, but declined the honour and remained in Hankou among the Chinese whom he loved.
 In the Yangtze valley he founded a theological college for Chinese preachers, which bears his name.
 The University of Edinburgh conferred on him the degree of Doctor of Divinity (1889) in recognition of his service to the Chinese.

 In 1905 John celebrated his missionary jubilee at Hankou.
 For health reasons he left China for a short time but returned in 1907.
 During a career spanning 60 years John left China only three times.
-Finally returning to Britain in January 1912, he died in London on 25 July that year.
+Finally returning to Britain in January 1912, he died in Swansea on 18 April that year.
 Griffith John was buried at Bethel Chapel on Carnglas Road, Sketty in Swansea following a funeral service in Ebenezer Chapel.